JulienLeal/ambrose-chat/README.md

 - OTP (Open Telecom Platform): This is a library of tools for building distributed, concurrent, and fault-tolerant applications.
 OTP provides an infrastructure for creating processes, threads, and virtual machines in Elixir, allowing the construction of highly scalable and resilient systems.

-- Supervisors: These are special processes that monitor and manage other processes.
-They are used in conjunction with OTP to ensure that Elixir/Phoenix applications can automatically recover from failures, by isolating and restarting processes that have failed.
+- Supervisors: They're a fundamental part of OTP and are used to ensure that Elixir/Phoenix applications can automatically recover from failures by isolating and restarting processes that have failed.

 - Genservers: These are processes in Elixir that perform a specific task and respond to requests from other processes.
-They are often used to represent components in a system, such as a database or messaging system.

 - Concurrency: Elixir is a language designed to work with concurrency efficiently and safely.
 With concurrency, it's possible to perform multiple tasks in parallel, allowing systems to quickly respond to events and processes.